 This pivot search can now be converted to many of the standard Splunk visualizations such as a column chart.

-Creating a Data Model
+How to Create a Data Model in Splunk

 The first step in creating a Data Model is to define the root event and root data set.
 The root data set includes all data possibly needed by any report against the Data Model.
 For example, the Web Data Model: